Deraj21/dnd5e-enemy-automator/README.md

 - Axios

 ## Todo (MVP)
+- **Encounter**
+  - *message-toast*-like thing appears when actions used
+    - can be dismissed by clicking little `"x"`
+    - can be swiped away on touch screen
 - **General**
-- [x] Setup general file structure
-- [x] research api
-- [x] setup API calls
-- [x] Really basic display of `Encounter` & `MonsterList` pages to test Redux and Router
-- [x] change API call to happen in `componentDidMount()`
-- [x] implement redux
-  - [x] setup initial state to have monsterList
-- [x] switch between tabs
-- [x] create basic `ActionHistory` component & add nav button
-- [ ] implement router so that when reloading, doesn't change the page
-  - [x] change nav-buttons to bottom of page for mobile
-  - [ ] code footer functionality (Links instead of buttons)
-- [ ] figure out nested-routing so that I can do master-detail when screen gets big enough
+  - figure out nested-routing so that I can do master-detail when screen gets big enough
-- [ ] hide scrole-bar (or at least style to make thinner and nicer looking)
+  - hide scroll-bar (or at least style to make thinner and nicer looking)
-- **Encounter**
-  - [x] display full data
-  - [x] click attacks & actions
-  - [x] syle the crap out of it!
-  - [x] actions are put into `actionHistory` in reducer
-  - [ ] *message-toast*-like thing appears when actions used
-    - [ ] can be dismissed by clicking little `x`
-    - [ ] can be swiped away on touch screen
 - **ActionHistory**
-  - [x] display history from reducer
-  - [x] style!
+  - .
 - **MonsterList**
-  - [ ] add monsters to encounters functionality
+  - add monsters to encounters functionality
-  - [ ] search, filter, sort functionality
-  - [ ] style!
+  - style!
-  - [ ] dynamically load more monsters when user scrolls to bottom, rather than loading all at once
+  - dynamically load more monsters when user scrolls to bottom

 ## Post-MVP
+- search, filter, sort functionality in MonsterList
 - user can login and save multiple encounters
   - maybe no login, just use cookies, and only save one encounter?
   - each saved encounter will only be a list of monster id's
 - desktop view displays when using over certain # of pixels

-## Routes
-- Footer
-- MessageToast

-- MonsterList
-- Encouter
-- ActionHistory